mobilityhouse/resin-release-tool/README.md

 ```
 Usage: resin-release-tool [OPTIONS] COMMAND [ARGS]...

-  You can set app and token as an environment variable, using RESIN_APP and
+  You can set app and token as environment variables, using RESIN_APP and
   RESIN_TOKEN

 Options:
-  --token TOKEN  Resin.io auth token  [required]
+  --token TOKEN  balenaCloud auth token  [required]
-  --app APP_ID   Resin App name  [required]
+  --app APP_ID   balenaCloud app ID  [required]
   --help         Show this message and exit.

 Commands:
   disable_rolling      Disables rolling releases in the application
   enable_rolling       Enables rolling releases in the application
   info                 Information of the application
-  release              Sets release and canary commits
+  release              Sets release commits for a given release or app
-  releases             Show success releases of the application
+  releases             Show successful releases of the application
-  show_devices_status  Enables rolling releases in the application
+  show_devices_status  Show the status of the devices in the app
+  unpin                Unpins the version of one or more releases
 ```